 How else is Shea butter used?

-It's used in soap making, candle-making and as waterproofing wax.
+It's used in soap making, candle-making and as a waterproofing wax.
 Traditional African drum makers use Shea butter to increase the durability of the wood of their percussion instruments.

 In the UK it is incorporated in some tissue paper products.